-Whenever people ask what my favourite fish is, my answer often changes.
-I find it a difficult question to answer, especially when seafood is so seasonal.
-A Red Mullet for example won’t quite cut it on wet Saturday evening in the middle of January, whereas a hot steaming bowl of Mussels will.
-However, ask what my favourite fish is when the sun is shining and I’m down a few glasses of cold Muscadet and I probably tell you that you can’t beat a good John Dory recipe.
+Whenever people ask what our favourite fish is, the answer often changes.
+We at Fish Face Seafood Blog find it a difficult question to answer, especially when seafood is so seasonal.
+A red mullet for example won’t quite cut it on wet Saturday evening in the middle of January, whereas a hot steaming bowl of mussels will.
+However, ask what our favourite fish is when the sun is shining and we’re down a few glasses of cold Muscadet, and we’d probably tell you that you can’t beat a good John Dory recipe.

 Preparation and cooking

-If your knife skills are better than mine then fillets of John Dory are excellent when fried or grilled.
+If your knife skills are better than ours, then fillets of John Dory are excellent when fried or grilled.

 John Dory